-This is the file that should be customized.

-- Both files contain configuration instructions.
+- The \ldap-dashboard-config.vm file references a template file that can be customized in in customized in that should be customized. - Both files contain configuration instructions.
 The following can be customized in the LDAP dashboard overrides file: - The charts that display for each server type and their styles.
-See Available Server Charts. - The charts that display for a data center and their styles. - $\circ~$ The charts that display for an application type and their styles. - The default time resolution (two weeks, is the default for data displayed). - The size of the charts.
+See Available Server Charts. - The charts that display for a data center and their styles. - The charts that display for an application type and their styles. - The default time resolution (two weeks, is the default for data displayed). - The size of the charts.